 https://app.asana.com/a/ to access your custom login portal.

-Members of Organizations with SAML requirements must log into their account using their SAML related email address, regardless of how many email addresses you have on your account.
+Members of organizations with SAML requirements must log into their account using their SAML related email address, regardless of how many email addresses they have on their account.

 To log out of Asana: